We tested the migration speed of the most popular conversion and synchronization directions among our clients. The results you can find below.

 NOTE: all tests we carried out on the local machines because the migration speed of remote databases mainly depends on the servers’ occupancy and bandwidth.

-The tests were performed on tables with 10 columns: 4 fields with Numeric data, 2 Date/Time fields and 4 others Character/String fields.
+The tests were performed on tables with 10 columns: 4 fields with Numeric data, 2 Date/Time fields, and 4 other Character/String fields.

 The migration speed is influenced by many factors: